Ayaad72/FinTrack/SRE_Defense_Questions.md

 Identify the inconsistency.
 How would you detect such conflicts in a large SRS document?

 **Expected Answer Points:**
-- Conflict betsaSSsSAASsSween FR2 and FR3
+- Conflict between FR2 and FR3
 - Automated consistency checking tools
 - Formal methods (if applicable)
 - Requirement review processes